Florida shooter Zimmerman says did not pursue Trayvon Martin

 "I meant that I was going in the same direction as him, to keep an eye on him so that I could tell the police where he was going," he told Fox News host Sean Hannity.

-The issue of whether Zimmerman pursued Martin will likely be at the centre of his claim that he acted in self-defence.
+The issue of whether Zimmerman pursued Martin will likely be at the center of his claim that he acted in self-defense.

 Zimmerman, a 28-year-old who is white and Hispanic, is charged with second-degree murder in the shooting death of Martin, who was 17 and black.